ITensor/ITensors.jl/docs/src/examples/MPSandMPO.md

 Closing the file `f` is optional and you can also write other objects to the same file before closing it.

-[*Above we did `using ITensors.HDF5` since HDF5 is already included as a dependency with ITensor.
-You can also do `using HDF5` but must add the HDF5 package beforehand for that to work.*]

 **Reading an MPS from an HDF5 File**

 Say you have an HDF5 file "myfile.h5" which contains an MPS stored as a dataset with the